The Role of Adrenal Fatigue in Estrogen Hormone Dominance – Part 2

 If the egg is not fertilized within 24 hours, the corpus luteum regresses and slows its progesterone production.
 After reaching peak production on days 19 through 22, the progesterone level starts its decline.
 Without progesterone’s support of the rich uterine lining, menstruation starts as the slough begins and the uterus clears itself and prepares once more for the next cycle.

 From the beginning of menstruation counting forward to ovulation can vary tremendously from 8 to 14 days.
-However, the time from start of menses, counting backwards, to ovulation of the previous month is quite consistent at 14 days.
+However, the time from start of menses, counting backward, to ovulation of the previous month is quite consistent at 14 days.
 This can be significant for those who have irregular cycles and are trying to determine when ovulation is taking place each month.

 This menstrual cycle occurs on a monthly basis from onset of menses at age 12 or thereabouts.
 The exact number of days varies from person to person.
 In general, the menstrual cycle lasts anywhere from 28 to 35 days.
 It is usually only interrupted by pregnancy.